Links

 Label.rotate

-Just as with a Block object or a Particle object, you can rotate a label as shown above:
+Just as with a Rectangle object or a Circle object, you can rotate a Label as shown above:

 label3.rotate(PI/4)